MtnBiker/enphase-edison/Implementation_notes.md

 rails new hadn't finished.
 A change to bin/dev.
 I created a new app to make sure I had the file right ➜ rdm
-➜ gem install timescaledb # this doesn't get in the app, mayb bundle install timescaledb would gem 'timescaledb' bundle
+➜ gem install timescaledb # this doesn't get in the app, maybe bundle install timescaledb would gem 'timescaledb' bundle